ReZorg/Lethe-AI-Sharp/README.md

 ## 🚀 What Is It?

 Lethe AI Sharp is a modular, object‑oriented C# library that connects local or remote Large Language Model (LLM) backends to your applications (desktop tools, game engines, services).
+It also comes with its own light backend, allowing you to run a local LLM in the GGUF format directly without even having to rely on anything else.

 It unifies: chat personas, conversation/session management, streaming inference, long‑term memory, RAG (retrieval augmented generation), background agentic tasks, web search tools, TTS, and structured output generation.